Home

 What Does a Standard HIT Program Consist Of?

-I've seen two types of HIT program.
+There are usually two types of HIT program.
 One type is the popular 3 or 4 day split where the body is split into parts and you end up training each part directly only once in that week.
 Then you repeat the cycle from week to week.

 I've also used a 2 day body part split where you do half of your bodyparts in one day and then the other half on day 2.
 You can still train 3 or 4 times a week by simply rotating the two days.
 The theory behind this type of workout is that your body parts get two growth periods in a week rather than one growth period a week.
 Some may not refer to this type of program as HIT but the principles remain the same (only 1 to 2 working sets per bodypart)